Types of sentences

 Non-contact or banning order —A ban on you contacting the victim of the offence or another person, or going to particular places for a set time.
 This order can be added to another sentencing order.

 Fine —An order to pay a fine as punishment for the offence.
 The amount depends on the type of offence and the court hearing the case.
 Often you can pay the fine by instalments.
 If you can’t pay the fine, you can apply to change it to unpaid community service.
 A court can order a fine instead of, or as well as another sentence.
+Read more about sentencing fines and penalties for offences.

 Community service order —An order for you to do unpaid community service for 40–240 hours (usually in 1 year), and comply with reporting and other conditions.